YossiSassi/Get-IISCredentials/README.md

 ## Step 1: Mapping IIS servers & credentials
 Run _Get-IISCredentials.ps1_ powershell script to map all IIS Servers & Credentials.<br>
 You can run it for all the servers in the entire Active Directory domain, or target a specific host.<br>
-It Uses RPC to detect the w3svc service, and then WinRM to run appcmd.exe and collect the credentials. hence, both port 135 (rpc) and 5985 (winrm) need to be open and accessible.<br>
+It Uses WinRM to detect the w3svc service, and then again WinRM to run appcmd.exe and collect the credentials.
+Port 5985 need to be open and accessible, and WinRM running.<br>

 ## Step 2: Secure Service Accounts on IIS boxes
 1. Use Managed Service Accounts<br>